 How can I tell if a lender in Saskatchewan is legit?

-On top of restrictions on interest rates, fees and how much you can borrow, Saskatchewan also regulates how payday lenders should act in certain situations.
+On top of restrictions on fees and how much you can borrow, Saskatchewan also regulates how payday lenders should act in certain situations.
 Look for the following signs to make sure you’re working with a legit lender.

 - The lender displays a Saskatchewan licence number.
 Lenders in Saskatchewan are required by law to be licensed by the Financial and Consumer Affairs Authority.
 They should also display their license number online and at all physical locations.